Heydoux/wp_accessible_theme/README.md

-# wp_accessible_theme
+# Wordpress Accessible Theme

-Try to build an accessible and reusable wordpress accessible custom theme
+Build an accessible and reusable wordpress accessible custom theme

+The theme should meet WCAG AAA Level